Gottfried von Cramm: Death

 While on a business trip, Cramm and his driver were killed in an automobile accident near Cairo, Egypt, in 1976, when the baron's car collided with a truck.
 Two roads were named in his honor, the Gottfried-von-Cramm-Weg in Berlin-Wilmersdorf, where the Rot-Weiss Tennis Club is located, and a similarly named road in the small town of Merzig.

 Gottfried von Cramm was inducted into the International Tennis Hall of Fame in Newport, Rhode Island, in 1977.

 In his 1979 autobiography, Jack Kramer, the long-time tennis promoter and a great player, included Gottfried von Cramm in his list of the 21 greatest players of all time.
+Cramm's life story, in particular his famous Davis Cup match against Budge, was the major focus of the 2009 book A Terrible Splendor: Three Extraordinary Men, a World Poised for War, and the Greatest Tennis Match Ever Played.
 Cramm was the subject of a radio play, titled Playing for His Life, first broadcast on BBC Radio 4 in June 2011.
 The play focused on the 1937 Interzone Davis Cup final and on Cramm's personal life.
 Cramm's story is featured at some length in the 2023 Netflix documentary Eldorado – everything the Nazis hate.
 He is also the subject of the 2024 documentary screened by PBS Playing to Survive: von Cramm vs Hitler.